 The Walt Disney Family Museum is located on Montgomery Avenue in the Presidio.
-The Presidio was an army post from 1776 to 1994, under Spanish, Mexican and finally U.S. rule.
-The U.S. Army handed it over to the National Park Service in 1994.
+The Presidio was an army post from 1776 to 1994 under Spanish, Mexican and finally U.S. rule, and the U.S. Army finally handed it over to the National Park Service in 1994.

-The red brick building that houses the Walt Disney Family Museum was originally used in the 1890's as an enlisted men's quarters, known as the Montgomery Street barracks.
-It has now been beautifully renovated, and houses the museum, cafe and gift shop.
+The red brick building that houses the Walt Disney Family Museum was originally used in the 1890's as an enlisted men's quarters, known as the Montgomery Street barracks, and has now been beautifully renovated.

 Enjoy the gorgeous views of the Golden Gate Bridge, from the top floor of the Walt Disney Museum.

-2. Learn about Walt Disney's childhood in Chicago
+2. Learn about Walt Disney's difficult childhood in Chicago

 The museum captures Walt Disney's early life, starting in 1901 when he was born in Chicago.
 His family later moved to a farm in Marceline, Missouri, where Walt developed a love of drawing.
 He took art lessons, and even became a cartoonist for his high school newspaper.

 The family fell on hard times and eventually sold the farm, relocating to Kansas City where his father purchased a newspaper route.
 It was here that Walt started a grueling newspaper round at the tender age of nine.
 This laid the groundwork for Walt's incredible work ethic.
 Eventually his father sold the newspaper route, and moved the family back to Chicago.